 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We recognize that many countries globally have regulations restricting the flow of personal data across international borders.
 We have put in place measures to ensure that adequate protection is provided to such data where legally mandated.
-Whenever we transfer your personal data out of the EEA, the UK or Switzerland, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the EEA, the UK or Switzerland, we ensure a similar degree of protection is afforded to it.
+Please see our Privacy EEA Notice Supplement below for more information.

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.